foundriesio/meta-partner/README.md

 git commit -s -m “gst-multi-camera-example” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### Deploy

 After you push, the FoundriesFactory will build a new target.
 Once it is built, you may deploy as described below.

----

 ## Fioctl

-Fioctl is a command-line tool to manage your FoundriesFactory.
+Fioctl is a command-line tool to manage your Factory.
 To deploy applications listed below, you must have enabled them first as described above.
 The polling time on devices by default is five minutes, once you have issued your deployment command, please wait up to five minutes to see the change reflected.

 ### Examples: